johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

 * For the child to inquire about things: "Do you (parent) support automatic bootstrapping or not?"

-For this reason {{?I-D.berra-dnsop-opt-state}} is being proposed as a mechanism to improve the communication between child and parent for the purpose of automatic delegation synchronization.

-Both of the above examples would travel as a new "state codes" in an OPT code (for "State") as specified in the above draft.
+{{?I-D.berra-dnsop-keystate}} is being proposed as a mechanism to improve the communication between child and parent, both in the error case and in the inquiry case.
+If that draft is supported then all of the above examples would travel as a new "KeyState codes" in a KeyState OPT as specified in {{?I-D.berra-dnsop-keystate}}.

 # Scalability Considerations